browserengineering/book/book/scripts.md

 9-3 *`removeChild`*.
 The [`removeChild`][removeChild] method on `Node`s
-detaches the provided child and returns it, bringing that child---and its subtree---back into an *detached* state.
+detaches the provided child and returns it, bringing that child---and its subtree---back into a *detached* state.
 (It can then be *re-attached* elsewhere, with `appendChild` and `insertBefore`, or deleted.)
 Implement this method.
 It's more challenging to implement this one, because you'll need to also remove the subtree from the